Is Your child Sick?

 • In some cases, treatments may be used to destroy the bumps.
 However, the treatments may involve painful scraping, freezing, burning, or chemically damaging the bumps.
 These treatments may cause scars.

-What are the roles of the teacher/caregiver and the family?
+What are the roles of the educator and the family?

 • Perform hand hygiene after touching the bumps.

-Exclude from group setting?
+Exclude from educational setting?

 No.

 Any websites, brand names, products, or manufacturers are mentioned for informational and identification purposes only and do not imply an endorsement by the American Academy of Pediatrics (AAP).
 The AAP is not responsible for the content of external resources.
 Information was current at the time of publication.
+The information contained in this publication should not be used as a substitute for the medical care and advice of your pediatrician.
+There may be variations in treatment that your pediatrician may recommend based on individual facts and circumstances.